ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : int -> int = <fun>
 ```

 Passing a single integer to the addition returns a function of type `int -> int`.
-That function value is a closure.
-The value passed as the first parameter, here 2, is captured as if it had been in an earlier definition.
+That value is a closure.
+The first argument, here 2, is captured as if it had been in an earlier definition.

 ### Passing Tuples